NYC Noise Regulations Guide

 How to File a Complaint

 Call 311 or use the NYC 311 app to file a noise complaint.
 Include the date, time, duration, and type of noise.
-Having documented evidence with decibel readings significantly strengthens your complaint.
+A documented incident log with reference sound levels, timestamps, and notes gives reviewers clearer context.

 Document with SilentProof